openhab/openhab-alexa/docs/USAGE.md

 Item states, reported back to Alexa, are formatted based on their [item state presentation](https://www.openhab.org/docs/configuration/items.html#state-presentation) definition if configured.
 This means you can control the precision of number values (e.g. `%.1f °C` will limit reported temperature value to one decimal point).

 For items that don't have a state, these can be configured as not retrievable, automatically when the item [parameter `autoupdate`](https://www.openhab.org/docs/configuration/items.html#parameter-autoupdate) is set as `autoupdate="false"` or by using metadata parameter `retrievable="false"`.
-In that case, Alexa will not retrieve the given item state, and when a command is issued against that item, the requested state will be returned back without checking the current state in openHAB.
-If using this feature in a group endpoint, keep in mind that all associated items will need to be configured to either report or not report a state, otherwise the Alexa integration for that endpoint will be broken.
+In that case, the skill will not report back the state of the given item to Alexa.
+It is important to note that this will affect the usability of some of the advanced features in the Alexa app that require state reporting.

 ```xtend
 Switch Switch1 "Switch 1" {alexa="Switch", autoupdate="false"}